 I’m pretty sure we’ve read enough posts over the last three weeks to make us all sick.
-Well, here’s one more for you!
+Well, here’s one more for you, about how to guest post the right way!

 I think all good marketers can agree that guest posting should have never been used as a scalable link-building tactic.
 Instead, it should have been used only to build your brand, generate referral traffic and maybe get a good link out of it.